AHaliq/MorphismMeetupsNotes/main.typ

   // authors: (
   //   (name: "Haliq", email: "haliq12@gmail.com", affiliation: "-", orcid: "0009-0006-1276-363X"),
   // ),
-  abstract: [Notes from Morphism Meetups; reading group on higher category theory.],
+  abstract: [Notes from Morphism Meetups; reading group on higher category theory.
+The notes attempt to be rigorous in defining concepts as logical predicates and will use them as composable blocks for proofs.
+They will be accompanied with commutative diagrams when relevant to provide visual intuition.],
   keywords: ("Category Theory", ""),
   date: datetime.today().display(),
 )